admin-ch/CovidCertificate-SDK-iOS/README.md

   ```

 This version points to the HEAD of the `main` branch and will always fetch the latest development status.
-Future releases will be made available using semantic versioning to ensure stability for depending projects.
+Releases will be made available using semantic versioning to ensure stability for depending projects.

+## How It Works

+The SDK provides the functionality of decoding a QR code into an electronic health certificate and verifying the validity of the decoded certificate.
+It also takes care of loading and storing the latest trust list information that is required for verification.
+The trust list is a data model that contains a list of trusted public signing keys, a list of revoked certificate identifiers and the currently active national rules.

+### Decoding

+Decoding a QR code into a COVID certificate uses the following steps.
+For more information, refer to the [EHN specification](https://ec.europa.eu/health/sites/default/files/ehealth/docs/digital-green-certificates_v1_en.pdf).
+1. Check the prefix of the data.
+Only `HC1:` (EU Dcc Certificate) and `LT1:` (CH Certificate Light) are valid prefixes
+2. Base45 decode the data <sup> [[1]](https://datatracker.ietf.org/doc/draft-faltstrom-base45/) </sup>
+3. ZLIB decompress the data
+4. COSE decode the data <sup> [[2]](https://github.com/eu-digital-green-certificates/SwiftCBOR) </sup>
+5. CBOR decode the data and parse it into a `CertificateHolder` containing either a `DCCCert` or a `LightCert`

+### Verification

+The verification process consists of three parts that need to be successful in order for a certificate to be considered valid.
+1. The certificate signature is verified against a list of trusted public keys from issueing countries
+2. The UVCI (unique vaccination certificate identifier) is compared to a list of revoked certificates to ensure the certificate has not been revoked
+3. The certificate details are checked based on the Swiss national rules for certificate validity.
+(Is the number of vaccination doses sufficient, is the test recent enough, how long ago was the recovery?)

- ## Architecture
+## Usage

 The SDK needs to be initialized with an environment and a api key.
 This allows for different verification rules per environment or other environment-specific settings.